Quick Start

 In edit mode, you can select the function to run and click "Run".

-5. Calling Example Synchronous API (Old Version: Authorization Link)
+5. Create Sync API (Legacy: Authorization Link)